You are unlikely to get a new mortgage on an individual voluntary arrangement (IVA).

 You cannot take out more than £500 of credit while in an IVA, unless you get written approval from your Supervisor.

 It may be hard to a find a lender who is willing to give you a new mortgage during your IVA.

 Discuss any mortgage decisions with your insolvency practitioner.

-An IVA should be carefully considered because of the possible consequences for your personal, professional and financial life.
+An IVA can impact your personal, professional and financial life.
 There are many risks to consider with an IVA.

 Read our guide to your IVA and credit rating.